Welcome, budgeters and savvy savers!

 - Health savings account: This is one sinking fund account you must have.

-- Medical equipment & Supplies: Use this sinking fund to cover the cost of medical equipment and supplies.
+- Medical equipment & supplies: Use this sinking fund to cover the cost of medical equipment and supplies.

 - Doctor and Dentist visits: This sinking fund covers any doctor and dentist visits you have in the future months.